awsdocs/aws-elemental-mediatailor-user-guide/doc_source/what-is.md

 + **Amazon CloudFront** is a global content delivery network \(CDN\) service that securely delivers data and videos to your viewers\.
 Use CloudFront to deliver content with the best possible performance\.
 For more information about CloudFront, see the [Amazon CloudFront website](https://aws.amazon.com/cloudfront/)\.

-+ AWS Elemental MediaPackage is a just\-in\-time packaging and origination service that customizes live video assets for distribution in a format that is compatible with the device that makes the request\.
++ **AWS Elemental MediaPackage** is a just\-in\-time packaging and origination service that customizes live video assets for distribution in a format that is compatible with the device that makes the request\.
 Use AWS Elemental MediaPackage as an origin server to prepare content and add ad markers before sending streams to AWS Elemental MediaTailor\.
 For more information about how AWS Elemental MediaTailor works with origin servers, see [How AWS Elemental MediaTailor Works](what-is-flow.md)\.

 + **AWS Identity and Access Management \(IAM\)** is a web service that helps you securely control access to AWS resources for your users\.
 Use IAM to control who can use your AWS resources \(authentication\) and what resources they can use in which ways \(authorization\)\.
-For more information, see [[ERROR] BAD/MISSING LINK TEXT](setting-up.md)\.
+For more information, see [Setting Up AWS Elemental MediaTailor](setting-up.md)\.

 ## Accessing AWS Elemental MediaTailor<a name="accessing-emt"></a>